Organic Gardening with Sue Robishaw

-Tomatoes are such a wonderfully diverse crop, standard fare but so independent.
+Tomatoes are such a wonderfully diverse crop, standard fare, independent.
 They keep gardeners engaged -- in their gardens and with each other.
-Maybe in less challenging environs it isn't so, but here in the north there is hardly a gardener who doesn't mention their tomatoes when talking about how their year went.
-A vine ripened tomato is something to crow about.
-And favorite varieties are not something to be agreed upon, nor need they be.
-Here are some of my notes over the years as I've had fun experimenting with different, mostly old-time varieties, and harvesting a good crop in my short season garden.
+Maybe in less challenging environs it isn't so, but here in the north there is hardly a gardener who doesn't mention their tomatoes.
+A vine ripened tomato is something to crow about, and favorite varieties worth long discussions.
+I've had fun experimenting with different, mostly heirloom, varieties over the years, and enjoying the fruits of my labors.

 Ripe tomatoes on the vine!
 And tomato sauce until I ran out of jars.
 It’s